 - Fill in the relevant online form found on this page.
 For Denominational (Faith) Schools, you will then be provided with a denominational signature form, which your celebrant will be required to complete.
 You will find this in Most Popular Downloads at the bottom of the page

 - Online applications can take up to ten working days to process, but during July to September may take longer.
 For transport assistance to be issued by 1st September an application should be submitted by 24th July.
 After your application has been submitted, an email (containing a unique reference number) will be sent to you confirming it has been received.
 If you do not receive such a confirmation, it may be that your application was incomplete, and may need to be made again.
 Incomplete applications cannot be processed

-Upon confirmation that your child is eligible for a bus pass, we will email you with the following details:
+Upon confirmation that your child is eligible, we will email you with the following information:

 - which pass has been agreed and how it will be issued to you

 - if the award is to be a direct payment, the amount of the cost of the annual pass (or the cost of relevant tickets if less than a year) and information about where the pass can be purchased from

 For direct payments, we will also attach a form that should be completed with your nominated bank account details and returned to us.
 This will enable payment to be made to you for purchase of the relevant bus pass.

 Please note that if it is deemed a rail pass is to be issued we will provide this and details will be given in a confirmation email.

-Children and young people with an Education, Health and Care Plan or a Statement of Special Educational Needs should contact their SEN Case Officer to discuss their transport needs or request a Getting To School form.
+Children and young people with an Education, Health and Care Plan or a Statement of Special Educational Needs should contact their SEN Case Officer to discuss their transport needs or to obtain a Request for Travel Assistance form.